carajed/academic-kickstart/content/home/projects.md

 [Urban Institute's](https://educationdata.urban.org/data-explorer/) Education Data Explorer makes it easy to access and analyze the education data.

 My regular reads include [Brookings' Brown Center Chalkboard](https://www.brookings.edu/blog/brown-center-chalkboard/) for blog posts from a variety of education researchers, [Chalkbeat](https://www.chalkbeat.org/) for great journalism on education issues, and [EducationNext](https://www.educationnext.org/), which has podcasts as well as relatively brief summaries of research.
+For a parent and student perspective on education, check out the [Let's K-12 Better](https://www.momofallcapes.com/blog/welcome-to-our-podcast-lets-k12-better) podcast.